alebcay/awesome-shell/README.md

 * [lnav](https://lnav.org) - An advanced log file viewer for the small-scale
 * [logdissect](https://github.com/dogoncouch/logdissect) - CLI utility and Python API for analyzing log files and other data.
 * [ls++](https://github.com/trapd00r/ls--) - Colorized ls on steroids
+* [lsd](https://github.com/Peltoche/lsd) - LSDeluxe, rewrite of GNU ls with lot of added features like colors, icons, tree-view and more formatting options.
 * [lsp](https://github.com/dborzov/lsp) - An improved `ls`, with file descriptions in plain language and intelligent file grouping
 * [maza](https://github.com/tanrax/maza-ad-blocking) - Local ad blocker.
 Like Pi-hole but local and using your operating system.
 * [mtr](https://github.com/traviscross/mtr) - The functionality of the 'traceroute' and 'ping' programs in a single network diagnostic tool.